ashishroygithub/GemsPricePrediction-AWS-Docker-CICD-Gitactions-ML/README.md

         - Go to your repo on github > settings > actions > Runners
         - Click New self-hosted runner
         - Linux
+        - You will find a list of commands over there
         - Execute the line of codes in Aws CLI
         - Just press enter for default runner group after running all the commands.
         - runner name : self-hosted